ma-compbio/Higashi/README.md

 # Requirements
-The core part of Higashi (`Process.py`, `main_cell.py`)
+Running Higashi
+- Python (>=3.5.0, tested on 3.7.9)

-- h5py
+- h5py (tested on 2.10.0)
-- numpy
+- numpy (tested on 1.19.2)
+- pandas (tested on 1.1.3)
 - pytorch (tested on 1.4.0)
-- scikit-learn
+- scikit-learn (tested on 0.23.2)
-- tqdm
+- tqdm (tested on 4.50.2)

 Generating visualization plots
 - seaborn
 - matplotlib
 - UMAP
+- bokeh (tested on 2.2.3)

-It is known that under pytorch 1.7.0, there will be a "backward error" (required FloatTensor but received DoubleTensor.)
+**Note**: It is known that under pytorch 1.7.0, there will be a "backward error" (required FloatTensor but received DoubleTensor.)
 We are inspecting the cause of the error.
 The library will be upgraded to support the latest pytorch.

 ## Input format
 The input files include: